 (My friend's favorite color is blue.)

-It all began with the invitations, but there was still the small detail of the shower itself!
+invitations, but there was still the small detail of the shower itself!

 I needed ideas, I needed inspiration, badly!